Gap insurance coverage

-Let's say you take out a $25,000 loan to purchase a new vehicle.
+Let's say you buy a new vehicle with a $25,000 loan.
 You get into an accident and your vehicle is totaled.
-At the time of the accident, your vehicle was valued at $15,000 but you still owe $20,000 on your loan.
+At the time of the accident, your vehicle is valued at $15,000 but you still owe $20,000 on your loan.

-If the incident is covered by your insurance policy, you'd get paid the value of your vehicle at the time of the incident ($15,000) but you'd still be on the hook for that $5,000 difference you owe on your loan.
-With Gap Coverage, that difference would be covered.
+For a covered loss, you'd get paid for the value of your vehicle at the time of the incident ($15,000).
+This leaves $5,000 owed on your loan.
+With gap insurance, the difference would be covered, minus any deductible.

-Yes, gap insurance may cover theft in the event your car is stolen and unrecovered.
+Yes, gap insurance may cover theft if your car is stolen and unrecovered.

-No. Gap insurance is only used in the event of a total loss from a covered accident, not for mechanical repairs.
+No. Gap insurance is only used in the event of a total loss from a covered accident or theft, not for mechanical repairs.

 No. Even in the event of an accident covered by your gap insurance policy, you would still have to pay your deductible (the amount you pay out of pocket before your coverage kicks in).
 In other words, if the "gap" reimbursement amount is $4,000 and your deductible is $500, your total reimbursement amount would be $3,500.

-No. Gap insurance is only applicable to vehicle losses and does not cover bodily injuries, medical expenses, lost wages, or funeral costs.
+No. Gap insurance is only for vehicle losses and doesn't cover bodily injuries, medical expenses, lost wages, or funeral costs.